walber33/gameoflife/README.md

-# Conway’s Game of Life in Node CLI #
+# Conway’s Game of Life in CLI with Node #
 This is just a fun exercise i did